GeniusEmmanuel8/Hackathon-Blockchain/README.md

 View portfolio breakdown, risk metrics, and AI insights.
 (Optional) Export results to CSV/PDF.

+## Notes
+due to helius api rate limits it can only be run once every minute or so.
+AI was used to build this project.

 ## License
 MIT License – see LICENSE file.